What Is Natural Gas and How To Trade It?

 What Is Natural Gas?

 Natural gas is considered a fossil fuel.
-Fossil fuels refer to energy sources extracted from the Earth’s crust.
+Fossil fuels refer to energy sources extracted from the Earth's crust.
 In other words, natural gas is essentially the product of the remnants of animals, plants, and microorganisms that lived millions of years ago.
-Natural gas is also a hard energy commodity that is mined or extracted from the earth similar to gold, copper, crude oil, and gasoline.

 How to Trade Natural Gas